mcdonc/.nixconfig/videos/musnix2/script.rst

 	extra loopback latency: 4294966808 frames
 	use 2147483404 for the backend arguments -I and -O

-We are seeing an absurd number for ``jack_iodelay`` "extra loopback latency" measurement because we set ``latency.internal.rate`` (systemic latency) via ``52-usb-ua25-config.lua`` and the computation of device latency by ``jack_iodelay`` isn't taking that into account, and appears to be overflowing.
+"Extra loopback latency" is the latency measured by ``jack_iodelay`` for "systemic latency."
+We are seeing an absurd number for "extra loopback latency" measurement because we set ``latency.internal.rate`` (systemic latency) via ``52-usb-ua25-config.lua`` and the computation of device latency by ``jack_iodelay`` isn't taking that into account, and appears to be overflowing.
 If we disable the wireplumber ``latency.internal.rate`` option and restart pipewire and wireplumber, we see a more reasonable number.
-"Extra loopback latency" is the latency measured by ``jack_iodelay`` for "systemic latency."
 But strangely, not the *same* number that we measured via Ardour.
 We get 200 instead of 344.::

      328.800 frames      6.850 ms total roundtrip latency